nlpcl-lab/ace2005-preprocessing/README.md

 This project use the same data partitioning as the previous work ([Yang and Mitchell, 2016](https://www.cs.cmu.edu/~bishan/papers/joint_event_naacl16.pdf);  [Nguyen et al., 2016](https://www.aclweb.org/anthology/N16-1034)).
 The data segmentation is specified in `data_list.csv`.

 Below is information about the amount of parsed data when using this project.
 It is slightly different from the parsing results of the two papers above.
-The difference appears to have occurred because there are no promised rules for parsing sentences in the sgm format file.
+The difference seems to have occurred because there are no promised rules for parsing sentences in the sgm format file.

 |       	| Documents 	|  Sentences 	|Event Mentions 	| Entity Mentions 	|